AlinaBrode/am_lang/docs/plans.md

-* next step with registered user
-  * subscription:
-    * limit access without payment
-  * per user payment tracking
+* fix code so dates in variables name are the same as in content

 # Site
 * create a new post in telegram about bilingual signs
-* download bilingual photos to computer
-* fix too heavy expression "популярной туристической достопримечательностью" in Hrazdan article
-* fix code so dates in variables name are the same as in content
 * fix width of "login" and "password" inputs in the sign up form
 * find telegram channels about Armenian language education, check whether we can mention our channel and web site
   * use query about Armenian alphabet